 Steve grinned at his sister.
 ‘Probably, he always said he had eyes in the back of his head.’
 He threw his head back and snorted, almost losing his balance in the process and sending them both into fits of uncontrollable laughter.

 Mr Snyder, the owner of the farm that adjoined theirs, drove his rattling pickup truck in the direction of the open gate and stopped almost directly in front of Steve.
 ‘You children should have more respect for the dead.
 For pity sake, I can hear you from my front door.’
 With that, he accelerated toward the grass area where other vehicles were parked haphazardly under trees.

 The twins were silent for a few moments before Steve spoke again.
 ‘I don’t think Grandpa ever liked Mr Snyder.’

 Holly smiled, trying to smother another giggle.
 ‘Remember when Mr Snyder let our cows out of the back field and Grandpa chased him with his shot gun?’

-‘Yeah, that was funny, especially since Grandpa had forgotten to buckle his trouser belt before leaving the outhouse.’
+‘Yes, that was funny, especially since Grandpa had forgotten to buckle his trouser belt before leaving the outhouse.’

 The twins were continuing their banter when they noticed their father strolling up from the barn toward them.
-Work still needed to be done, even if Grandpa’s funeral had be held earlier that morning.
+Work still needed to be done, even if Grandpa’s funeral had been held earlier that morning.

 ‘Holly and I were talking about Grandpa.
 Sorry Dad.’